Bharathymurugan/M4/README.md

 ## AIM

-Write a C Program to check whether the two numbers are equal or not using simple if statement.
+Write a C Program to reverse the case of input character using if else

 ## ALGORITHM